brookej894/MSDS-596/README.md

 # MSDS-596
-MSDS 596 Course taught on EDA using Python with Google Colab at University of San Francisco during the Fall Semester 2021.
+MSDS 596 Course taught on EDA and data visualization using Python with Google Colab at University of San Francisco during the Fall Semester 2021.